Our Director

 Biography

 In 2020, Boynton was named a Chevalier of the Ordre des Palmes Académiques, an honor awarded by the Prime Minister of France on the recommendation of the Minister of Education.
+In 2024, she was elected a Fellow of the Medieval Academy of America.
 Boynton is also a recipient of Columbia’s Distinguished Faculty Award.